Kammattipaadam

 Movie Review

-Ruthlessly Buried History of Dalits Beneath My City – Kammatipaadam
+Kammatipaadam-The Ruthlessly Buried History of Dalit

 A good amount of hits in the 80s belonged to the supremely creative director Priyadarshan.
 But if you give a closer inspection to his lead characters, you will find one thing in common- an “upper middle class” jobless lad struggling to support his family.